A Mom's Guide to Infant Swim Lessons

 It's about the parents.

-Oh, and yes, the singing.
+And yes, the singing.
 Our instructor joyfully and eagerly led us in round after round of song, which accompanied each of the skills we worked on.
 Her joy became our joy, and we embraced the fun, catchy rhymes and the moves that coincided with them.

 What to Bring